-South Carolina Department of Transportation Date Bond Execut ted
+South Carolina Department Date Bond Executed

+of Transportation

-BID B OND
+BID BOND

 Principal

 Surety

-Amount of Bond 5% OF Total Cost to Complete as shown on the Cost Proposal Bid form form Date of Bid
+Amount of Bond 5% OF Total Cost to Complete as shown on the Cost Proposal Bid form Date of Bid

 Project

-above named are held and firmly bound unto the South Carolina I Department, in the sum of the amount stated above, for the payme our heirs, executors, administrators, and successors, jointly and se The condition of this obligation is such as to operate as execute a contract and cause to be executed bonds acceptable to the and PROPOSER's Response to RFP, should the same be accepted the PROPOSER of contract forms from the Department, he will eforth in the RFP and PROPOSER'S Response to RFP together we satisfactory to the Department, in the total amount of said contract and that failure to perform shall be just and adequate cause for the event of the annulment of the award, the amount of this guarantee penalty, but as an agreed liquidated damage.
-Should each and all Indemnity and Payment bonds, as set forth in the proposal, be executed above, the name and corporate seal of each corporate paymed above, the name and corporate seal of each corporate paymed above, the name and corporate seal of each corporate paymed representative, pursuant to authority of its governing In Presence of: Witness (2 Required) nt of which sum well verally, firmly by the a guarantee that the I are Department, all as and that not longer execute a contract on ith and accompanied and a Payment bon annulment of the aw shall immediately be of the foregoing concuted, bonds being so and effect.
-The executed this instructly being hereto affix body.
-I and truly to be managed presents.
-PROPOSER will furset forth in Request than twenty (20) day the basis of the term I by a Performance and in the amount of I wards; and it is fully the at the disposal of the ditions be fulfilled a patisfactory to the Defurment under their see de, we bind ourselves, lly and promptly t for Proposal (RFP) tys after the receipt by and conditions set and Indemnity bond 100% of the contract, understood that in the he Department, not as and Performance and epartment, this everal seals on the date atts duly signed by its
+KNOW ALL MEN BY THESE PRESENTS, That we, the PRINCIPAL, hereinafter "PROPOSER" and SURETY above named are held and firmly bound unto the South Carolina Department of Transportation, hereinafter called the Department, in the sum of the amount stated above, for the payment of which sum well and truly to be made, we bind ourselves, our heirs, executors, administrators, and successors, jointly and severally, firmly by these presents.

+The condition of this obligation is such as to operate as a guarantee that the PROPOSER will fully and promptly execute a contract and cause to be executed bonds acceptable to the Department, all as set forth in Request for Proposal (RFP) and PROPOSER's Response to RFP, should the same be accepted, and that not longer than twenty (20) days after the receipt by the PROPOSER of contract forms from the Department, he will execute a contract on the basis of the terms and conditions set forth in the RFP and PROPOSER'S Response to RFP together with and accompanied by a Performance and Indemnity bond satisfactory to the Department, in the total amount of said contract, and a Payment bond in the amount of 100% of the contract, and that failure to perform shall be just and adequate cause for the annulment of the awards; and it is fully understood that in the event of the annulment of the award, the amount of this guarantee shall immediately be at the disposal of the Department, not as penalty, but as an agreed liquidated damage.
+Should each and all of the foregoing conditions be fulfilled and Performance and Indemnity and Payment bonds, as set forth in the proposal, be executed, bonds being satisfactory to the Department, this obligation shall be null and void; otherwise to remain in full force and effect.

+IN WITNESS THEREOF, the above-burden parties have executed this instrument under their several seals on the date indicated above, the name and corporate seal of each corporate party being hereto affixed and these presents duly signed by its undersigned representative, pursuant to authority of its governing body.

+In Presence of: INDIVIDUAL OR PARTNE ERSHIPPROPOSER

-1 (Seal)
+Witness (2 Required) 1 (Seal)

 2 (Seal)

-Attest Corporate Princip pal
+Attest Corporate Principal

-Business Address
+Secretary Witness (2 Required) Business Address

+1 Ву Affix Corporate

+2 Title Seal

-Corporate Surety
+Corporate Surety •

-Title

-Address
+Witness (2 Required) Address Business

+1 By Affix Corporate

-Title
+2 Title Seal